tracespace/tracespace/README.md

 ### integration tests

-Automated integration tests consist of snapshot tests of SVG output, and are run automatically as part of `yarn run test`.
+Automated integration tests consist of [snapshot tests][snapshot-testing] of SVG output and are run automatically as part of `yarn run test`.

-`pcb-stackup-core` and `gerber-to-svg` also have integration test servers that serve a set of reference renders for manual visual inspection.
+`pcb-stackup`, `pcb-stackup-core`, and `gerber-to-svg` also have integration test servers that serve a set of reference renders for manual visual inspection.

 ```shell
 # run all integration test servers